mikedelafuente/dotfiles-fedora/README.md

-# Dotfiles for Pop!_OS
+# Dotfiles for Fedora

-This repository contains my personal dotfiles and configuration for Pop!_OS.
+This repository contains my personal dotfiles and configuration for Fedora.
 The goal of this project is to provide a streamlined setup and configuration for my development environment.

 ## Table of Contents